cyc-anime/cyc-anime.github.io/anime/towanoquon.markdown

   I watched this a few years back and remember it being pretty good.
 Since there doesn't seem to be any bloated releases yet, here goes.
   <br><br>
   Video and audio source is from philosophy-raws.
 Subtitles are from Doki, though I've made a few changes.
 I modified the ending karaoke and <s>obliterated comic sans</s> changed some fonts.

+patches: true
+patchinfo: Looks like I totally forgot the subtitles in episode 6.
+Apply the patch for the subs.

 status: Complete
 groups: philosophy-raws, Doki
 vidinfo: .mkv, h264 10-bit